 Anna @GreenTalk says

 I was worried about the toxins in the bath.
-Tomatoes would love the Epsom salt.
+Tomatoes would love Epsom salt.
 Can you tell I am a gardener and a greenie?

 Megan Stevens says